 |

-Despite the Church's revulsion at all matters sexual,
+Despite the Church's revulsion at all matters sexual, or perhaps

-clothed.
 Only one copulatory position was allowed.
+Others were regarded

-Others were regarded as debauched or bestial.
-The story grew
+as debauched or bestial.
+The story grew up that the Devil mated

-up that the Devil mated women from the rear, so this method
+women from the rear, so this method was regarded with particular

-try to stop converts from practising it, and encourage the adoption
+horror.
+To this day missionaries try to stop converts from practising

-of the one acceptable position which is thus known as
+which is thus known as the missionary position.
+Theologians

-the missionary position.
-Theologians once held that a wife's acquiescence in any deviation from their approved position was
+once held that a wife's acquiescence in any deviation from their

-as grave a sin as murder*.
+approved position was as grave a sin as murder1.

 The whole area was set about with danger.
 At one time sexual